Logo

 How Host-Based Firewalls Work: Architecture, Rules, and Alerts

 As a security tool, firewalls have proved their effectiveness in protecting networks from malicious actors.
-Properly configured firewalls can significantly reduce the risk of getting infected with malware or leaking sensitive data.
+Properly configured firewalls can significantly improve your network security and reduce the risk of getting infected with malware or leaking sensitive data.

 This article describes how modern firewalls analyze network traffic.
 Host-based firewalls are a must-have security solution.
 We provide a close look at the host-based firewall architecture and explain the principles behind host-based firewalls with real-life examples.